Sometimes the best running interval workouts are the ones that can create the least amount of mental resistance.

 What happens if I don’t run them fast enough?
 Does that mean I am not in good shape or ready to hit my goal?

-I wanted to share a few running interval workouts that I have used in my own training that I hope can help alleviate the stress you may be feeling in training.
+I wanted to share a few running interval workouts that I have used in training to help alleviate the stress you may be feeling in training.

 I think it is normal to feel a sense of uncertainty at times, just as long as it does not become chronic or begin to affect your daily life.

-The best way to overcome this is to always think of training as the hard part and racing as the fun aspect of it all.
+The best way to overcome this is to always think of training as the most difficult part of preparation.

 It takes the edge off of having to worry about if you are ready for your performance.

-The Kenyans make it look easy in their races because they have trained for such a long time at such a high anaerobic level that racing almost seems automatic and most, if not all, use the very same running interval workouts mentioned in this post.
+The Kenyans make it look easy in their races for a reason.
+They have trained for such a long time at such a high anaerobic level that racing seems automatic.
+Lastly, most of them use the exact style of training contained in this post.

 Here are a few running interval workouts you can use in your training to help spice up your schedule in 2014 and beyond.